MeetMangrove/playbook/the_rules.md

 1. Is he/she sharing our values?
 Does he/she believe in the vision we're trying to build?
 2. Has he/she proved his/her will to get involved on a daily basis in the building of Mangrove in the long-term?
 3. Does he/she has an entrepreneurial mindset?
 > Side projects are a good way to evaluate this.

 4. Does he/she possess amazing skills in his/her field ?
 5. Would it be ok to have that person as a leader of Mangrove project?

+        Examples of people we don't want inside Mangrove
+        - joining Mangrove to get more contracts
+        - joining only because it's cool to be part of it
+        - expecting to be told what to do once inside the company

+**Integrating**

+When the decision is taken, the member who raised the question is responsible for the integration of the new member.

+Key steps:

+ 1. Call him/her to give the awesome news.
+ 2. Onboard him/her by taking the time to explain how things are going lately, and refer to this playbook.
+ 3. Invite to Slack, Google Drive & Trello.
+ 4. Make a starting point with the most MM possible

+**Trial period**

 ### Internal processes